filing for divorce in missouri

-The next stage of the case is the financial disclosure and/or “discovery” period.
+The next step when filing for divorce is the financial disclosure and/or “discovery” period.
 The Court requires you to complete forms and sign them under oath disclosing your assets, debts, income, and expenses.
 You must file these documents with the Court within 15-30 days after your Petitioner or Answer is filed.

-Discovery isn’t always necessary in cases where both parties have kept organized records and are forthcoming in their disclosures.
+Discovery isn’t always necessary in divorce cases where both parties have kept organized records and are forthcoming in their disclosures.
 Discovery refers to the ability of both parties to formally request information, primarily financial, from the other side.
-Discovery includes such devices as interrogatories, depositions, and requests for documents.
+This includes such devices as interrogatories, depositions, and requests for documents.

 Usually, interrogatories are first and then a deposition may occur if additional information is necessary.
 This proceeding involves the taking of sworn testimony from you, your spouse, and/or third parties at one of the attorneys’ offices.
 Usually, both clients, both attorneys, and, court reporters are present.

 Although both parties should have their required disclosures filed with the Court within the first month of the divorce, often times it takes much longer.
 If one party needs more time to file their statements, the Court liberally allows it.
 Ideally, this process would not take longer than 1-2 months.
 But, it is not uncommon for this process to take over a year.